terrydubois/terrydubois/README.md

 ### Hello!
 I'm Terry (he/him)

 I am a game developer, programmer, and visual artist.
 I have a Bachelor of Science in Computer Game Design from the University of California, Santa Cruz.
-I like workinig on projects that are unique and stylish!
+I like working on projects that are unique and stylish!

 * 🌴 [Portfolio](https://terrydubois.io)